paztronomer/bpm_calibrations/README.md

-# calibration
+#D ES Bad Pixel Masks
-Auxiliary scripts for DES BPM generation
+Auxiliary scripts for DES BPM generation, as part of the yearly calibrations

 ## Instructions to create BPM